Master of Public Health

 • A baccalaureate degree from an accredited college or university in the United States or proof of an equivalent degree from a foreign institution.

 • International applicants whose native language is not English or those from countries exempted from the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Duolingo English Test requirements must present evidence of proficiency in English by satisfactorily completing either the TOEFL with a minimum score of 84, the IELTS with a minimum score of 7.0, or a Duolingo English Test with a minimum score of 115.
-Scores on TOEFL, IELTS, and Duolingo tests taken more than two years before the date of application are unacceptable.
+Scores on TOEFL, IELTS, or Duolingo tests taken more than two years before the date of application are unacceptable.
 A waiver of this requirement may be requested if the individual has graduated from a high school or a higher education degree program (associate degree or higher) in the United States or another country where English is the official language.

 • Required immunizations, criminal background and sanction checks, and technical and additional requirements per UTSPHSA and/or UT Health San Antonio regulatory guidelines.